Berkshire's Local Nature Recovery Strategy

 • Steering Group

-The Steering Group for the strategy is chaired by the Berkshire Local Nature Recovery Strategy Manager and comprises representatives of key partners and stakeholders.
+The Steering Group for the strategy was chaired by the Berkshire Local Nature Recovery Strategy Manager and comprised representatives of key partners and stakeholders.

 • Berkshire Nature Partnership